silversub/terraform/tutorials/install_redhat_openshift.md

    </tr>
    <tr>
    <td><code>storage_count</code></td>
-   <td>Decide if you want to configure your OpenShift cluster with GlusterFS.
+   <td>Decide whether you want to configure your OpenShift cluster with GlusterFS.
 Enter 0 to configure your OpenShift cluster without GlusterFS, and 3 or more to set up your OpenShift cluster with GlusterFS. </td>
    <td>0</td>
    </tr>
    <tr>
    <td><code>storage_flavor</code></td>
    <td>If you configure your OpenShift cluster with GlusterFS, enter the flavor that you want to use for your storage virtual machine.
-Each storage node mounts 3 block storage devices that host the Red Hat Gluster Storage.
+Each storage node mounts three block storage devices that host the Red Hat Gluster Storage.
 You can use the combination of compute capacity and local Gluster storage to run a hyper-converged deployment where your apps are placed on the same node as the app's persistent storage. </td>
    <td>B1_4X16X100</td>
    </tr>
    <tr>